-It is recommended to enable wireless security (WEP/WPA/WPA2) on your wireless router or access point before configuring your wireless adapter.
+It is recommended that you enable wireless security (WPA/WPA2) on your wireless router or access point before configuring your wireless adapter.
 If you are joining an existing network, you will need to know the security key or passphrase being used.

-1. Open the Windows® VistaTM Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower right corner of screen).
+Open the Windows Vista[®] Wireless Utility by right-clicking on the wireless computer icon in the system tray in the lower right corner of the screen.
 Select Connect to a network.